Design Goals

 • Inconsistent BLE pairing experiences

-• Confusion around gateway vs. dock vs. mobile connectivity
+• Confusion around data upload via gateway vs. dock vs. mobile connectivity

-• Manual user-role assignments and lack of onboarding guidance
+• Assigning devices to users and lack of onboarding guidance

-• Fragmented data between fleet health, device usage, and safety outcomes
+• Fragmented data between real time data, device usage, and compliance data

 These insights became the baseline for mapping improvement opportunities.